Your First Visit

 Medications and Numbness

-• Begin any prescribed medication exactly as directed by our team
+• Begin any prescribed medication exactly as directed

 • Do not eat or drink hot beverages until the numbness from local anesthesia has completely worn off, to avoid accidental injury to your lips, tongue, or cheeks